 Hydrology is the driving force behind wetlands and their important functions.
 Measuring hydrology provides insight into these functions.
 Wetlands are defined by three parameters: vegetation, soils, and hydrology.
 Of the three, hydrology is the most variable and dynamic, making it difficult to get representative observations; the "snapshot-in-time" of a particular observation may not accurately represent the hydrology of a site.
 By contrast, soils have integrated the effects of hydrology over hundreds to many thousands of years, so observable soil characteristics will not change over human-scale periods of time.
-Vegetation integrates the effects of hydrology over the years with fluctuating climate, but will not change from day to day.
+Vegetation integrates the effects of hydrology over the several-year time scale.
+It may vary over the years with fluctuating climate, but will not change from day to day.
 While soil and vegetation characteristics can be good indicators of hydrology, recent alterations can make these characteristics unreliable.